evolbioinfo/goalign/docs/commands/compute.md

     - `-n 3` : By column frequency compared to uniform frequency: same as -n 1, but divides by uniform frequency of the nt/aa (1/4 for nt, 1/20 for aa)
     - `-n 4` : Normalization "Logo".
 	Option `-c` allows to add pseudo counts before normalization, and option `-l` log2 transforms the values.
+ 4. `goalign compute simplot`: See the [dedicated page](simplot.md).
+Compute a similarity plot between a query sequence and other sequences, using a sliding window.

 #### Usage